brunobaudry/moodle-local_deepler/README.md

 Course Translator will extend Moodle with the ```local/deepler:edittranslations``` capability.
 Assign the capability to a new Translator role or add it to one of your existing roles.
+The context for this capability is set to USER so that you can also assign it to a user directly (provided it will have capabilities to access the course and modules).

 ### Webservices